 Discourses are shared, structured ways of speaking, thinking, interpreting and representing things in the world.

 Differences related to a specific problem that can be examined in terms of facts, trade-offs, benefits and costs.
 Often those who believe that they are engaged in a deep-seated conflict are not and their dispute can be resolved by collaborative problem solving.

 The differences of ideas, opinions, histories, and cultures that exist among any human beings.
 Using these differences to solve problems is a vital component of dialogue and deliberation efforts.

 Dynamic Facilitation is a way to help people address important issues in the spirit of dialogue.
-Consensus happens via breakthroughs (shifts of mind and heart) more than logic, negotiation or control.
-The role of the facilitator is to help the group be creative, from which lots of good things happen, like rapid consensus, the growth of understanding, a sense of community, and personal transformation.
+Consensus happens via “breakthroughs” (shifts of mind and heart) more than logic, negotiation or control.
+The role of the facilitator is to help the group be creative, which creator Jim Rough says can lead to benefits like rapid consensus, the growth of understanding, a sense of community, and personal transformation.
 (Jim Rough & Associates, Inc., http://www.tobe.net/)

 The use of information technology to provide citizens with access to government information and services over the internet.
 For government, this requires an examination of their current practices to see how they can be adapted or even transformed for electronic delivery.
 (From dialoguecircles.com)

 Equal protection from environmental hazards for individuals, groups, or communities regardless of race, ethnicity, or economic status.
 This applies to the development, implementation, and enforcement of environmental laws, regulations, and policies, and implies that no population of people should be forced to shoulder a disproportionate share of negative environmental impacts of pollution or environmental hazard due to a lack of political or economic strength levels.
 (U.S. Environmental Protection Agency, http://www.epa.gov/)